datanicaragua/nwa-hydro-mcp/docs/technical_notes/NT_002_Gemini_Integration_and_Async_Architecture.md

 We used Python's `inspect` module to validate parameters for `gr.Blocks` and `launch()` and avoided undocumented args.

+### D. Location-Aware UI + Map Integration (Nov 30 War Room)

+- Added a **Maplibre plot** that mirrors searches and scenario presets so demo judges see the geo context immediately.
+- Introduced `current_location_state` to store the active label (Matagalpa, El Crucero, ad-hoc query).
+The state flows through `analyze_hydro` and Gemini prompts, ensuring every card references the right site.
+- Wrapped preset buttons in `set_preset_location(...)` helpers so lat/lon, zoom, and map label stay in sync.
+This removed brittle inline lambdas and simplified reuse when adding more presets.
+- Removed the duplicated Blocks layout + `__main__` guard that an earlier assistant appended.
+This cleaned up `app.py`, avoided double `demo.launch()` calls, and unblocked Hugging Face deployment.

 ## 3\.
 Operational Command Reference (Windows/PowerShell)

 The following commands are the **standard operating procedure** for this project.
 Prefer the